aaryanug25-tech/class-schedule-main/README.md

 A web-based platform for automated class scheduling in higher education institutions.
 It allows authorized users to input classrooms, courses, teachers, and class groups, and generates an optimized, color-coded timetable.
 Teachers can also find available rooms for extra classes and suggest rescheduling options.

-**Now safe for public repositories:**
-- All file/database paths are relative (no user-specific or absolute paths)
-- `.gitignore` excludes the database, cache, and secrets by default
-- No sensitive or personal data is included in the codebase

 ---